So you want to climb one of the high-altitude trekking peaks?

-Serious training is key though.
-Do your research and some hard work before you turn up, otherwise the chances of you getting to the top are pretty limited.
-And when you do get to the top, you’ll be well rewarded with some insanely good views across the Andes.
+Serious training is key.
+Do your research.
+Some seriously hard work is required before you turn up, without this, the chances of getting to the top are very limited.
+But the hard work is well worth it when you reach the top, look around and take in those incredible views across the Andes.

 4. Mount Toubkal, Morocco (4,167m)

-There are a whole bunch of reasons why I like Toubkal, but here are a few:
+There are more reasons than i can count as to why I like Toubkal, but here are just a few:

 - It’s highly accessible for those in the UK